Palestine and Israel

 needing the permission of powerful countries.
 Australia should not

-do nothing to save the US from the embarrassment of
+do anything to save the US from the embarrassment of

 using its veto.